TheoBourdel/TheoBourdel/README.md

-- 🔭 I’m currently working on ReactJS / NextJS
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Sass / PHP (mvc)
+- 🌱 I’m currently learning Symfony / VueJS
 - 📫 How to reach me : <a href="mailto:bourdeltheo@gmail.com">here</A>